Viessmann Products and Solutions

-Amruta Patil
+Amruta Joshi

 Always finding new solutions for customers.

-As a student, Amruta Patil actually wanted to be a doctor.
+As a student, Amruta Joshi actually wanted to be a doctor.
 But as she started her Bachelor’s Degree, she discovered that she was more excited by math and technology than other disciplines.
 “That’s when I discovered my passion for mechanical engineering,” Amruta recalls.
 “I always wanted to know how the technology in cars and other machines worked.”
 She completed her Bachelor’s in Mechanical Engineering in Pune, her hometown in the West Indian state of Maharashtra, then started learning German to continue her studies in Germany in 2016.
 “Where else?” she asks.
 “Technology in Germany is alway one step ahead.
 The best machines and cars are built here.”

 If I come across a problem, I don’t give up quickly.

-Amruta Patil Simulation and Test Engineer
+Amruta Joshi Simulation and Test Engineer

 Amruta finished her mechanical engineering studies at the TU Kaiserslautern with a Master’s in Commercial Vehicle Technology.
 She describes herself as persistent: “If I come across a problem, I don’t give up quickly.”
 It’s this attitude that brought Amruta to Viessmann as a Simulation and Test Engineer as well.